 House Appropriations Committee Chair and Labor, Health and Human Services, Education, and Related Agencies Appropriations Subcommittee Chair Rosa DeLauro (CT-03), delivered the following remarks at the Subcommittee's Ready or Not: U.S. Public Health Infrastructure Hearing:

-As Dr. Schuchat from the CDC observed in our COVID-19 Member roundtable yesterday, 'emergency resources are very different than sustainable longitudinal capacity' and what health departments really need is help 'improving the data, improving the workforce skillsets, improving the lab capacity.'
+Dr. Schuchat from the CDC observed in our COVID-19 Member roundtable yesterday, "emergency resources are very different than sustainable longitudinal capacity" and what health departments really need is help "improving the data, improving the workforce skillsets, and improving the lab capacity."

 Even now, a full year into this pandemic, the virus continues to move faster than our ability to collect, share, and analyze the data.
 Decisions are being made based on stale information.